ptr727/PlexCleaner/README.md

 - Delete files with extensions not in the `KeepExtensions` list.
 - Re-multiplex containers in the `ReMuxExtensions` list to MKV container format.
-- Remove all tags, titles, thumbnails, and attachments from the media file.
+- Remove all tags, titles, thumbnails, cover art, and attachments from the media file.
+- Set IETF language tags and Matroska track flags if missing.
 - Set the language to `DefaultLanguage` for any track with an undefined language.
 - If multiple audio tracks of the same language but different encoding formats are present, set the default track based on `PreferredAudioFormats`.
 - Remove tracks with languages not in the `KeepLanguages` list.